Here’s How You Can Choose the Best Courier for Heavy Items

-eCommerce business is spreading its tentacles rapidly, engulfing traditional selling/buying routine of an average-everyday consumer.
-From corporate giants like Amazon, Flipkart, etc. to small local retailers, the game of selling and buying of a huge and diversified consumers’ basket of categorized goods just got bigger than ever before.
+eCommerce business is spreading its tentacles rapidly, engulfing the traditional selling/buying routine of an average-everyday consumer.
+From corporate giants like Amazon, Flipkart, etc. to small local retailers, the game of selling and buying a huge and diversified consumer basket of categorized goods just got bigger than ever before.
 Every random thing anyone can think of is available at their doorstep in just a few clicks.

 Working out the best as well as the most cost-efficient way to make the delivery is the key decider and among the biggest challenges.
 The delivery of small or medium scale consumer-goods is done following the Inventory model while heavy items are delivered hyper-locally with dedicated fleets of delivery vehicles and a very strong surface network.
 The end-consumer is only concerned about the delivery while the eCommerce player has to ensure that the delivered product is of a single piece when the consumer opens the package and for that, higher packaging costs have to be dealt with beforehand.

-The Hyper-local model is ideal for the shipment of bulky items.
+The Hyperlocal model is ideal for the shipment of bulky items.
 Geo-Tagging of topography is being done by eCommerce companies to ensure the delivery of heavy products is located as close as possible to the buyer.
 Warehousing of large products follows Pellet-wise storage rather than Shelf/Tier-wise storage with delivery personnel aware of the involved standard operating procedures.
-The bulkier and more fragile the item (those involving glass, screens, panes, etc.) the thicker the padding material used for wrapping it, thereby increasing the packaging cost, which the company has to compensate.
+The bulkier and more fragile the item (those involving glass, screens, panes, etc.) the thicker the padding material used for wrapping it.
+Thereby, it increases the packaging cost which the company has to compensate for.